ccie18643/PyTCP/README.md

  - [ ] ICMPv6 protocol - *Implement ND Redirect message.*
  - [ ] ICMPv6 protocol - *Multicast Listener Discovery v2 (MLDv2) full implementation <-- it may be required by stack to respond to MLD queries.*
  - [ ] TCP protocol - *Proper handling of RST packets in various states.
 Need to research this.
 There is a bug report submitted on that.*
- - [ ] TCP protocol - *Need to rework the CLOSE syscall mechanism so the FIN flag can be set on the last data packet instead of being carried in separate one.*
+ - [ ] TCP protocol - *Need to rework the CLOSE syscall mechanism so the FIN flag can be set on the last data packet instead of being carried in a separate one.*
  - [ ] TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state.
 Need to investigate this.*
  - [ ] TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers.
 Need to investigate this.*
  - [ ] IPv6/IPv4 protocols - *proper routing mechanism, route tables, etc...*